timthedev07/my-website/posts/math/geometry-with-python.md

 Some might argue that solving math problems with programming is kind of like cheating.
 Now, to some extent I do agree, because the problem challenges you, not the computer.

 However, I think combining the two of them does make things more interesting.
-Now, from my experience implementing it, integrating mathematical ideas into programming is of course an interesting thing to do.
+From my experience implementing it, integrating mathematical ideas into programming is quite enjoyable.